What is the RTIS?

 The RTIS will undertake an initial triage of your problem and if we believe it is due to interference, we can pass the case over to the regulator, Ofcom.
 At that point, Ofcom will deal directly with you and your issue.

 However, the scope of our service is limited to the criteria set out by Ofcom below.
-Will not be able to refer cases to Ofcom if they do not fit the criteria:
+We will not be able to refer cases to Ofcom if any of the below statements are true:

 - Interference only affects reception on equipment using indoor aerials on both radio and television